utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 ^^^^^

 Resets the microcontroller for the specified subsytem (intentionally runs out the watchdog timer to make it restart its program).

+This gets its own command (instead of the generic CAN commands) because EPS and PAY will not respond so it doesn't wait for them.

 - Message type - 0x0F
 - Argument 1 - subsystem